secureCodeBox/secureCodeBox/hooks/update-field/README.md

 > ✍ This documentation is currently work-in-progress.

 ## Deployment
-The update-field-hook `scanType` can be deployed via helm:
+The update-field-hook chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)